Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/implementatiemodel/divrest-registrations/ontwerpstandaard/toolchain4/oslo-converter-ea.report.md

 #||# -------------------------------------

-2025-03-17T15:12:20.124Z info: Connector Model:Domain Model:OSLO-Persoon:Persoon:(Persoon -> Agent) is not an association with a source role.
+2025-08-20T07:14:52.603Z info: Connector Model:Domain Model:OSLO-Persoon:Persoon:(Persoon -> Agent) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T15:12:20.127Z info: Connector Model:Domain Model:OSLO-Persoon:GeregistreerdPersoon:(GeregistreerdPersoon -> Persoon) is not an association with a source role.
+2025-08-20T07:14:52.605Z info: Connector Model:Domain Model:OSLO-Persoon:GeregistreerdPersoon:(GeregistreerdPersoon -> Persoon) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T15:12:20.127Z info: Connector Model:Domain Model:OSLO-Organisatie:FormeleOrganisatie:(FormeleOrganisatie -> Organisatie) is not an association with a source role.
+2025-08-20T07:14:52.605Z info: Connector Model:Domain Model:OSLO-Organisatie:FormeleOrganisatie:(FormeleOrganisatie -> Organisatie) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T15:12:20.127Z info: Connector Model:Domain Model:OSLO-Organisatie:GeregistreerdeOrganisatie:(GeregistreerdeOrganisatie -> FormeleOrganisatie) is not an association with a source role.
+2025-08-20T07:14:52.605Z info: Connector Model:Domain Model:OSLO-Organisatie:GeregistreerdeOrganisatie:(GeregistreerdeOrganisatie -> FormeleOrganisatie) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T15:12:20.127Z info: Connector Model:Domain Model:OSLO-Organisatie:Organisatie:(Organisatie -> Agent) is not an association with a source role.
+2025-08-20T07:14:52.605Z info: Connector Model:Domain Model:OSLO-Organisatie:Organisatie:(Organisatie -> Agent) is not an association with a source role.
 Ignoring this connector.

-2025-03-17T15:12:20.128Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.
+2025-08-20T07:14:52.606Z info: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model).
+Using fallback URI (http://todo.com/) instead.

-2025-03-17T15:12:20.129Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Domain Model) and fallback URI (http://todo.com/) will be assigned.
+2025-08-20T07:14:52.607Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Domain Model).
+Using fallback URI (http://todo.com/) instead.

-2025-03-17T15:12:20.142Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:Domain Model:OSLO-Generiek:ContactInfo:adres).
+2025-08-20T07:14:52.617Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:Domain Model:OSLO-Generiek:ContactInfo:adres).

-2025-03-17T15:12:20.144Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:Domain Model:OSLO-Organisatie:Organisatie:contactinfo).
+2025-08-20T07:14:52.618Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:Domain Model:OSLO-Organisatie:Organisatie:contactinfo).

 #||# -------------------------------------